hawkinsd90/BouncePartyClubSite/docs/INTEGRATIONS.md

    - Sets `success_url` to `/payment-complete?session_id={CHECKOUT_SESSION_ID}`
    - Sets `cancel_url` to `/payment-canceled`
 3. Frontend redirects to Stripe's hosted checkout page
-4. On success, Stripe calls the webhook and redirects customer
+4. On success, Stripe calls the webhook and redirects the customer to `/payment-complete`

+#### Checkout Bridge (`checkout-bridge` edge function)

+After Stripe redirects the customer to `/payment-complete`, the `checkout-bridge` edge function:
+1. Receives the Stripe session ID
+2. Verifies payment status via `reconcile-balance-payment` (race-condition-safe)
+3. Updates order status from `draft` to `pending_review`
+4. Triggers admin notification
+5. Returns the updated order for display on the success page

 #### Setup Mode (Card-on-File Only)